lbussy/brew-bubbles/docs/firmwareupdate/index.rst

 Firmware Update
 ===============

 Once you flash the controller initially, you may update Brew Bubbles via the web page when new versions are released.
 This may be done without erasing any of the Brew Bubbles' settings.
-If you choose to flash new firmware and SPIFFS manually, your application configuration is lost.
+If you instead choose to flash new firmware and SPIFFS manually, your application configuration is lost.
 Click the "Update Firmware" button to continue.

 .. figure:: 1_update_firmware.jpg
    :scale: 45 %